 Our repurchase agreements are typically short-term transactions (e.g., overnight), but they may be extended to longer terms-to-maturity.
 We fully collateralize such transactions and account for them as secured borrowings on our financial statements.
-We establish counterparty credit limits to monitor our over-collateralized position.
+We establish counterparty credit limits to monitor our over-collateralized position, which represents the difference between the market value of what we pledge and the amount we borrow.
 When permitted by GAAP, we offset short-term receivables with short term payables associated with our reverse repurchase agreements.

-On a daily basis we monitor counterparty credit exposures for counterparties with an established CSA to assure appropriately sized collateral levels to cover risk.
+On a daily basis we monitor counterparty credit exposures for counterparties with an established CSA to ensure appropriately sized collateral levels to cover risk.
 We manage collateral received from third parties and held pursuant to the terms of the governing CSA agreement for the counterparty, in either a tri-party custodial, segregated or an omnibus account.
 Collateral types that are "acceptable" (as defined in the CSA) generally include the following: